 I got very sick on our final leg of the initial move from London to Mumbai.
 I truly believe this was my physical body getting rid of all the toxicity I carried.
 I don’t remember 2 whole days after we arrived except for vomiting before our luggage was first brought up to our apartment.
 While walking in late February of 2017 in the Santa Cruz district of Mumbai, I was contemplating what was to come next.
 I confronted the fact that my surroundings were no longer to blame and all the people that pained me were no longer present.
 I couldn’t point the finger at circumstances or people any longer.
 The finger was to be pointed solely at me.
 While walking with my head down, completely empty on the inside, I ran into a French man and an Indian man with his eye covered by a gauze patch.
 They asked, “What are you doing?”
 I explained to them that I was just walking around exploring the area.
 They insisted that I had to check out The Yoga Institute which was one and half blocks away.

 I have never run into these two men again but I am grateful for them like God sent them to me.
-I walked to the campus and took my first yoga class in India.
+I walked to the campus and took my first yoga class in Mumbai.
 It was one of those experiences you can’t explain but you know that it is absolutely right.
 The next day, I enrolled in The Yoga Institute’s 1-month Teachers Training Course.
-A week later the training began on the 1st of March.
+A week later, the training began on the 1st of March.

 I struggled with sitting for 8 hours on a marble floor.
 I struggled with comparing my overweight body to the fashion models that were in the class.
 I struggled with the cultural differences in the learning styles as I was learning accents, a different language (Sanskrit) and all the distractions of horns honking and airplanes flying above the campus.
 It wasn’t until the second week of the course that the feeling of making the right choice started to come back to me.
-I noticed changes in my body because it was more comfortable to sit in Sukasana on the floor than to sit on the couch.
+I noticed changes in my body because it was more comfortable to sit in Sukasana on the marble floor than it was to sit on the couch.

 The studying began and I started to feel the confidence in my decision.
 I started to visualize what being a teacher would look like.
 I started dreaming of a career in yoga.
 I graduated on my birthday with my 200-hour certification at the end of March and didn’t realize that this was just the beginning of the journey.